lvgl/lvgl/docs/overview/draw.rst

 Drawing
 =======

-With LVGL, you don’t need to draw anything manually.
+With LVGL, you don't need to draw anything manually.
 Just create objects (like buttons, labels, arc, etc.), move and change them, and LVGL will refresh and redraw what is required.